 Put 2 + 2 together and you see in this dream a story about the dreamer coming to terms with an inner conflict and drawing from the memory of an old friend to give her the perspective she needs..

 You associate with anyone you know or know of such as a celebrity in a dream and ask yourself, what do I see about myself in the person?
 What do they mean to me?
 What words come to mind when I think about the person?
 For example in the dream featuring Donald Trump wrecking a family dinner, the main association the dreamer think of in relation to Trump is “divisive,” and that’s exactly how to sum up his uncle’s behavior at a recent family dinner.

 You have a lot more to learn about association technique, covered in Step 2: Dream Interpretation and Story Analysis.
 My intent here is just to remind you that whether it’s a dream character, setting, action or other detail, association is a primary way to decode the symbolism.

-You see yourself in people you know.
-You see the person you are, have been, want to be and don’t want to be.
-And you see yourself in dream characters representing people you know, and in characters that are completely imaginary.
+You see yourself in people you know, and you see yourself in dream characters representing people you know, and in characters that are completely imaginary.